felipebottega/Tensor-Fox/README.md

  * C. J. Hillar, and L.-H. Lim. *Most tensor problems are NP-hard*, Journal of the ACM, 60(6):45:1-45:39, November 2013.
 ISSN 0004-5411. doi: 10.1145/2512329.
  * A. Shashua, and T. Hazan, *Non-negative Tensor Factorization with Applications to Statistics and Computer Vision*, Proceedings of the 22nd International Conference on Machine Learning (ICML), 22 (2005), pp. 792-799.
  * S. Rabanser, O. Shchur, and S. Günnemann, *Introduction to Tensor Decompositions and their Applications in Machine Learning*, arXiv:1711.10781v1 (2017).
- * A. H. Phan, P. Tichavsky, and A. Cichoki, *Low Complexity Damped Gauss-Newton Algorithm for CANDECOMP/PARAFAC}, SIAM Journal on Matrix Analysis and Applications*, 34 (1), 126-147 (2013).
+ * A. H. Phan, P. Tichavsky, and A. Cichoki, *Low Complexity Damped Gauss-Newton Algorithm for CANDECOMP/PARAFAC*, SIAM Journal on Matrix Analysis and Applications, 34 (1), 126-147 (2013).
  * L. De Lathauwer, B. De Moor, and J. Vandewalle, *A Multilinear Singular Value Decomposition*, SIAM J. Matrix Anal.
 Appl., 21 (2000), pp. 1253-1278.
  * https://www.tensorlab.net/
  * http://www.sandia.gov/~tgkolda/TensorToolbox/